albertshkhyan/movie-track/README.md

-Here's a `README.md` for the root of the `movietrack` project, including a relative link to the test-specific `README.md` that will work both locally and on GitHub.
+Here’s the updated `README.md` with the image links for Swagger and site previews:

 ---